awsdocs/amazon-kendra-developer-guide/doc_source/deploying.md

 # Deploying Amazon Kendra<a name="deploying"></a>

-When it comes time to deploy Amazon Kendra search to your Web site, we provide source code that you can use with React to get a head start on your application\.
+When it comes time to deploy Amazon Kendra search to your website, we provide source code that you can use with React to get a head start on your application\.
 The source code is provided free of charge under a modified MIT license so that you can use it as is or change it for your own needs\.
 There are two examples:
 + [https://kendrasamples\.s3\.amazonaws\.com/kendrasamples\-react\-app\.zip](https://kendrasamples.s3.amazonaws.com/kendrasamples-react-app.zip) – An example React application that provides sample data and a search page\.
 + [https://kendrasamples\.s3\.amazonaws\.com/kendrasamples\.zip](https://kendrasamples.s3.amazonaws.com/kendrasamples.zip) – A library that you can add to an existing React application\.